 - BAC of 0.04% or higher, in any vehicle requiring a commercial driver license (CDL)—with or without a CDL issued to the driver.

-The DMV can take an administrative action against your driving privilege after you are detained or arrested, and the court may take a separate action (suspend, revoke, or delay the driver license) for the same offense.
+The DMV can take an administrative action against your driving privilege after you are detained or arrested for a DUI.
+The court may take a separate action for the same offense.
 DMV’s action is related only to your driving privilege.
-The court’s action may involve the payment of a fine, jail time, suspension or revocation of your driving privilege, and completion of a DUI program.
+The court’s action may involve a fine, jail time, delay of the driver license and completion of a DUI program.

 Similar provisions (California Harbors and Navigation Code) apply when you operate any vessel, aquaplane, jet skis, water skis, or similar devices.
 These convictions are placed on your driving record and will be used by the court to determine “prior convictions” for motor vehicle DUI sentencing.
 These convictions are also used when determining the length of a suspension or revocation action or the reinstatement requirements, because of a violation you committed while driving a motor vehicle.